Being a new student at NTNU

 4. Choose the course(s) you want to apply for.

-5. Upload the required documentation (see "Admission requirements" on this web page).
+5. Upload the required documentation (see "Admission requirements and documentation" on this web page).

 Application deadline: 1 June